mostafa-aly-sayed/mostafa-aly-sayed/README.md

 ## What I Build

 I specialize in shipping AI that works outside the notebook — multimodal systems, NLP pipelines, and computer vision deployments.
 From darknet threat intelligence to real-time sign language recognition, my focus is on systems that close the gap between research and real-world use.

+Currently working as a **Freelance AI Solutions Developer** at Happy Software (Saudi Arabia, Remote) — building and deploying ML-powered applications for international clients across computer vision and NLP.

 ---